dipien/google-play-api/google-play-api-plugin/README.md

     ./gradlew googlePlayListBundles

-#### Publish APK / Bundle
+#### Publish Bundle

-Upload new APK / Bundle for your app and assign it to a release track.
+Upload new Bundle for your app and assign it to a release track.

-    ./gradlew googlePlayPublishAPK

-    // or

     ./gradlew googlePlayPublishBundle